Burt Reynolds: Theater

 The drama award Reynolds won in junior college included a scholarship to the Hyde Park Playhouse, a summer stock theater in Hyde Park, New York.
-Reynolds considered the opportunity as an agreeable alternative to more physically demanding summer jobs, but did not yet consider acting as a possible career.
+Reynolds considered the opportunity as an agreeable alternative to more physically demanding summer jobs, but did not yet consider acting a potential career.
 While working there, Reynolds met Joanne Woodward, who helped him find an agent.

 "I don't think I ever actually saw him perform," said Woodward.
 "I knew him as this cute, shy, attractive boy.
 He had the kind of lovely personality that made you want to do something for him."
 He was cast in Tea and Sympathy at the Neighborhood Playhouse in New York City.
 After his Broadway debut in Look, We've Come Through, he received favorable reviews for his performance and went on tour with the cast, driving the bus as well as appearing on stage.
 After the tour, Reynolds returned to New York City and enrolled in acting classes, along with Frank Gifford, Carol Lawrence, Red Buttons, and Jan Murray.
 "I was a working actor for two years before I finally took my first real acting class (with Wynn Handman at the Neighborhood Playhouse)," he said.
 "It was a lot of technique, truth, moment-to-moment, how to listen, improv."

-After a botched improvisation in acting class, Reynolds briefly considered returning to Florida, but in December 1956, he was cast in a supporting role in a revival of Mister Roberts at the New York City Center, in which Charlton Heston played the starring role and Orson Bean played Ensign Pulver.
+After a botched improvisation in acting class, Reynolds briefly considered returning to Florida.
+Nonetheless, in December 1956, he was cast in a supporting role in a revival of Mister Roberts at the New York City Center, in which Charlton Heston played the starring role and Orson Bean played Ensign Pulver.
 After the play closed, director John Forsythe arranged a movie audition with Joshua Logan for Reynolds.
 The movie was Sayonara (1957).
 Reynolds was told that he could not be in the movie because he looked too much like Marlon Brando.
 Logan advised Reynolds to go to Hollywood, although Reynolds did not feel confident enough to do so.
 (Another source says that Reynolds did a screen test after studio talent agent Lew Wasserman saw the effect that Reynolds had on secretaries in his office, but the test was unsuccessful.)

-Reynolds worked in a variety of jobs, such as waiting tables, washing dishes, driving a delivery truck, and as a bouncer at the Roseland Ballroom.
+While finding himself to be a struggling actor, Reynolds worked in a variety of jobs: waiting tables, washing dishes, driving a delivery truck, and even worked as a bouncer at the Roseland Ballroom.
 He wrote that while working as a dockworker, he was offered $150 to jump through a glass window on a live television show.